zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/migration/migrating-from-telerik-extensions-for-aspnet-mvc.md

 ---
-nav_title: Migrating to Kendo UI
+title: Migrating to Kendo UI
-title: Migrating from Telerik Extensions for ASP.NET MVC to Telerik UI for ASP.NET MVC
+page_title: Migrating from Telerik Extensions for ASP.NET MVC to Telerik UI for ASP.NET MVC
 description: What’s the difference between Telerik Extensions for ASP.NET MVC and Telerik UI for ASP.NET MVC, learn how to migrate, handle data-binding, set stylesheets.
 ---